Kiri-Innovation/3dgs-render-blender-addon/README.md

 Please follow the installation guide in the [doc](https://www.kiriengine.app/blender-addon/3dgs-render).

+## FAQ:
+Fixing the error when clicking on Start camera update button Download the addon from GitHub
+Unzip the file
+Rename the folder to gs_render_by_kiri_engine
+Zip it to gs_render_by_kiri_engine.zip
+Install the addon inside Blender
+Enjoy!

 ## Tutorial:
 The instructions can be found in [doc](https://www.kiriengine.app/blender-addon/3dgs-render).
 The tutorial video can be found [here](https://youtu.be/u6ELrBT6FXw?si=MmRzhqWX123Z4StC).